seankelliher/nyc-firehouses/README.md

 ## Reflection

 My goal was to build an app that allows NYC residents to quickly locate firehouses.
 I experimented with numerous ways.
 At first, I built a filtering system that let users search by neighborhood and zip code.
 This worked okay, but neighborhood names often lack clear boundaries.
 This can lead to confusion.
-With zip codes, people usually know their own zip code but what happens if they want to explore other areas?
-They would likely need to guess zip codes or consult another source for reference.
-In the end, a map seemed to be the best method.
+With zip codes, people usually know their own zip code but not other areas.
+In the end, a map seemed the best method.

 I retrieved data from Open Data NYC and built the GeoJSON file MapBox needed from it.
 I considered trying to generate a GeoJSON file "on the fly" from Open Data NYC, but it added complexity.
 Since firehouse locations rarely change, manually building the GeoJSON file seemed to be a much easier and stable solution.

-A final challenge was deploying to Netlify and trying to use an environmental variable for Mapbox's access token.
-The deploy kept failing as Mapbox was unable to read its access token hidden in Netlify's environmental variable.
-As a work-around, I exposed the access token and restricted its usage to only work if a request originates from the app's Netlify URL.
-I'm grateful to Mapbox for having this very useful security feature.
+For design, I followed the color scheme and page layout used by the FDNY.
+I used Material design for guidance with other colors.

 ## Acknowledgments